HanGuo97/flute/README.md

 # Motivation

-- **Uniform quantization** converts full precision weights to lower-precision intervals of equal size through rounding.
+- **Uniform quantization** converts full precision weights to lower-precision intervals of equal size.
-- **Non-uniform quantization** generalizes uniform quantization by  mapping weights to potentially _unequal_ intervals.
+- **Non-uniform quantization** maps weights to potentially _unequal_ intervals.
 - **Lookup table (LUT) quantization** is a flexible variant of non-uniform quantization which can map intervals to arbitrary values via a lookup table.

 Specifically, let $\mathbf{Q}$ denote the quantized weight, $\mathbf{s}$ the (block-wise) scales, and $\widehat{\mathbf{W}}$ the de-quantized weight,